VinceNolan999/ms1-nicola/README.md

 ### User stories testing

+- I want to find out how nicola became a singer.
+    - On main navigation page the about me section is present.

+- I want know where and when nicola is next performing
+    - On the main page scrolling to the bottom presents the events section.

+- I want to see pictures of nicola.
+    - From the navigation bar I can select the Gallery link which then displays images of Nicola

+- I want to be able to contact Nicola as I want to hire her to sing at my event.
+    - On the navigation bar there is a link for Contact.
+Selecting this takes me to a contact form where I can input my details and leave a message.

+- I want to contact nicola as I am an artist and qould like to collaborate with nicola.
+    - There is a contact page where I can leave my details and message for nicola.

 <!-- In this section, you need to convince the assessor that you have conducted enough testing to legitimately
  believe that the si well.
 Essentially, in this part you will want to go over all of your user stories from the